Guilty of Plagiarism

 The similarity in the style of jewellery sold by Lumina Jewellery, including how and where it was made, the variety of gemstones, and their focus on rings and pendants, was more than just a coincidence.

-On their website, Sara explained that during regular trips to Jaipur, each gemstone was carefully chosen before making each ring or pendant.
+On their website, Sara explained that each gemstone was carefully chosen during regular trips to Jaipur before each ring or pendant was made.
 She mentioned they worked closely with local artisans and that each piece was handmade.
-The article included photographs of them selecting stones and of pendants being made.
+The article included photographs of them selecting stones and of pendants being crafted.

 Aside from the name Lumina Jewellery and a few other minor details, I could have been reading about my own business.
 This was exactly how I operated Stone Mania and had been doing so since setting the company up in 2002.

-Using the internet archive service Wayback Machine, I was able to pinpoint fairly accurately when the plagiarism began.
-The copied pages from my website first appeared on the Lumina Jewellery site in late 2014.
-By March 2015, I had updated four of the pages, but the text on their website still reflected the original versions.
+Using the internet archive service Wayback Machine, I could pinpoint fairly accurately when the plagiarism began.
+The pages from my website first appeared on Lumina Jewellery in late 2014.
+By March 2015, I had updated four of the pages, but the text on their website still reflected the original version.

 My Terms & Conditions, Shipping Policy, and Order & Returns Policy were detailed and specific to Stone Mania.
 They were clearly perfect for what Sara and Picky Saund needed for their newly created business.